apache/iceberg/format/spec.md

 Version 3 of the Iceberg spec extends data types and existing metadata structures to add new capabilities:

 * New data types: nanosecond timestamp(tz)
-* New supported type promotion cases
-* Default value support to struct fields
+* Default value support for columns
 * Multi-argument transforms for partitioning and sorting